 The Vedas as the Pyramids of the Mind

-The Vedas represent a monumental spiritual literature, by far the largest that remains from the ancient world.
+The Vedas represent a monumental spiritual literature, by far the largest that remains from the ancient world, the profound symbolic mantras of India’s ancient Rishis.
 We could therefore call the Vedas, ‘the pyramids of the ancient mind’.
 The Vedas are the oldest record of the great dharmic traditions of the East, with not only the Hindu but also Buddhist, Jain, Sikh and Zoroastrian traditions part of the same greater stream of spiritual striving.
 Apart from the Biblical tradition, this dharmic or Indic tradition is one of the two dominant streams of world spirituality that has endured throughout the centuries and remains vital to the present day, as the global popularity of Yoga, Vedanta and Buddhism clearly reveals.

-If we look at the Vedic tradition, we see that it was based upon an ancient priestly order that was extensive and sophisticated, comparable to the priestly orders of ancient Egypt or Babylonia.
-This priestly order was concerned not merely with rituals but also with spirituality, yoga, philosophy, medicine, astronomy and architecture that form the basis of the various Upavedas and Vedangas.
+If we look at the Vedic tradition, we see that it was based upon an ancient seer order that was extensive and sophisticated, comparable to the priestly orders of ancient Egypt or Babylonia.
+This priestly order was concerned not merely with rituals but also with spirituality, yoga, philosophy, medicine, astronomy and architecture that form the basis of the various Upavedas and Vedangas arising from the Vedas.

 This spiritual culture of ancient India can easily be compared with that of ancient Egypt, which was similarly guided by extensive priestly orders, their sophisticated rituals and an emphasis of mysticism and magic.
 As ancient Egypt was arguably the spiritual center of the West in the ancient world, so India can be said to be the spiritual center of the ancient East.